omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 entered into the :guilabel:`Problems` view.
 Double clicking these problem entries will reveal the line in the code editor where the error came from.
-Errors marked this way include Python syntax errors, and runtime errors which manifest themselves in the form on Python exceptions.
+Errors marked this way include Python syntax errors, and runtime errors which manifest themselves in the form of Python exceptions.
 For exceptions, the stack trace is printed in the :guilabel:`Console` view.

 .. figure:: pictures/ANF-ChartScriptError.png